stoutch/Lantern/README.md

 ###Routes
 #### GET

 This function is used to obtain the route, the heatmap and the quality value for each of the routes.
+To actually display it in the heatmap, we require to add to the array of the heatmap as many as weight*value/10 elements.

 ##### Query Example